pero-jolak/studying-scientific-ml/README.md

 - Derive solution(s) to a particular PDE with a known method (old school);
 - Use a numerical algorithm (Finite difference or Finite element) to approximate the solution.
-- Use modern technique (Physics-informed Neural Networks or operator based method).
+- Use a modern technique (Physics-informed Neural Networks or operator based method).

+### Heat equation

+Solving the heat equation:
+- Analytically: separation of variables and Fourier transform.
+- Numerically: Crank-Nicolson finite difference method.
+- Physics-informed neural network.

 ## Sparse identification of non-linear dynamics (SINDy)